roadwarriorslive/Pipulate/README.rst

 designed for what I used to use Pipulate for when it was a Flash-based Web app.

 ****************************************
-Applying Python function to Google Sheet row
+Applying a Python function to every row of a Google Sheet
 ****************************************

 Now say you wanted to apply a function to every line of the DataFrame to do